cyborgway-org/awesome-transhumanism/README.md

 - [English](LIST.md)
 - [Русский](LIST.ru.md)

-The repository is a part of the [OpenSourceWebsite Organization](https://github.com/opensourcewebsite-org).
+The repository is a part of the [Cyborg Way Organization](https://github.com/cyborgway-org).
 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Contributing